 And then, and later, I learned the details of the marvellous book Ernest Darling had written.
 Twelve years ago he lay close to death.
 He weighed but ninety pounds, and was too weak to speak.

+death.
+He weighed but ninety pounds, and was too weak to speak.
 The doctors had given him up.
 His father, a practising physician, had given him up.
 Consultations with other physicians had been held upon him.
 There was no hope for him.
 Overstudy (as a school-teacher and as a university student) and two successive attacks of pneumonia were responsible for his breakdown.
 Day by day he was losing strength.
-He could extract no nutrition from the heavy foods they gave him; nor could pellets and powders help his stomach to do the work of digestion.
-Not only was he a physical wreck, but he was a mental wreck.
-His mind was overwrought.
-He was sick and tired of medicine, and he was sick and tired of persons.
+He could extract no nutrition from and tired of persons.
 Human speech jarred upon him.
 Human attentions drove him frantic.
 The thought came to him that since he was going to die, he might as well die in the open, away from all the bother and irritation.
-And behind this idea lurked a sneaking idea that perhaps he would not die after all if only he could escape from the heavy foods, the medicines, and the well-intentioned persons who made him frantic.
+And behind this idea lurked a sneaking idea that perhaps he would not die after all if only he could escape from the heavy foods, the medicines, and the wellintentioned persons who made him frantic.